flatironinstitute/finufft/README.md

 ### Design notes

-C++ is used for all main libraries, avoiding object-oriented code.
+C++ is used for all main libraries, almost entirely avoiding object-oriented code.
 C++ `std::complex<double>` (aliased to `dcomplex`) and FFTW complex types are mixed within the library, since to some extent it is a glorified driver for FFTW.
 The interfaces are dcomplex.
 FFTW was considered universal and essential enough to be a dependency for the whole package.

-If internal arrays to be dynamically allocated are larger than `opts.maxnalloc`, the library stops before allocating and returns an error code.
-Currently the default value is `opts.maxnalloc=1e9`, which would allocate at least 16 GB.
-If your machine has the RAM and you need it, set this larger before calling.
-(Currently changing this at runtime is only available via the C++ interface.)
+There is a hard-defined limit of `1e11` for internal FFT arrays, set in `common.h`;
+if your machine has RAM of order 1TB, and you need it, set this larger and recompile.
+The point of this is to catch ridiculous-sized mallocs and exit gracefully.
+Note that mallocs smaller than this, but which still exceed available RAM, cause segfaults as usual.
+For simplicity of code, we do not do error checking on every malloc.

 As a spreading kernel function, we use a new faster simplification of the Kaiser--Bessel kernel.
 At high requested precisions, like the Kaiser--Bessel, this achieves roughly half the kernel width achievable by a truncated Gaussian.
 Our kernel is exp(-beta.sqrt(1-(2x/W)^2)), where W = nspread is the full kernel width in grid units.
 This (and Kaiser--Bessel) are good approximations to the prolate spheroidal wavefunction of order zero (PSWF), being the functions of given support [-W/2,W/2] whose Fourier transform has minimal L2 norm outside a symmetric interval.
 The PSWF frequency parameter (see [ORZ]) is c = pi.(1-1/2R).W where R is the upsampling parameter (currently R=2.0).

 References for this include:

+[FIN] Finufft: a fast and lightweight non-uniform fast Fourier transform library.
+A. H. Barnett and J. F. Magland.
+In preparation (2017).

 [ORZ] Prolate Spheroidal Wave Functions of Order Zero: Mathematical Tools for Bandlimited Approximation.
 A. Osipov, V. Rokhlin, and H. Xiao.
 Springer (2013).